-The Picture Interest Career Survey, 2nd Edition (PICS-2) continues with the same theoretical framework as the PICS-1; that is, the six RIASEC career typologies (Holland, 1959, 1992; Campbell & Borgen, 1999) and the people data, things, ideas interest categories and work tasks (Prediger, 1982).
+The Picture Interest Career Survey, 2nd Edition and 3rd Edition continue with the same theoretical framework as the PICS-1; that is, the six RIASEC career typologies (Holland, 1959, 1992; Campbell & Borgen, 1999) and the people data, things, ideas interest categories and work tasks (Prediger, 1982).

 Since the publication of the PICS in 2007, clinicians and test administrators have provided valuable feedback regarding the content of some items.
-As a result, five item illustrations have been updated or have undergone minor changes or refinements in order to address these concerns.
+As a result, five item illustrations were updated for PICS-2 or have undergone minor changes or refinements in order to address these concerns.
 Three judges involved in either career assessment, counseling psychology, or career development were asked to evaluate these revised items.
-There was complete agreement (Fleiss' kappa, $\kappa = 1$ ) among the judges surveyed that revised items were appropriate replacements for the five PICS-1 items (Fleiss, 1971).
+There was complete agreement (Fleiss' kappa, $\varkappa = 1$) among the judges surveyed that revised items were appropriate replacements for the five PICS-1 items (Fleiss, 1971).
+Similarly, in 2019, three additional illustrations were revised for PICS-3.

-As with the PICS-1, the 36 items of the PICS-2 consist of three pictures each; the total number of pictures is 108 (36x3=108).
+As with the PICS-1, the thirty-six items of the PICS-2 and PICS-3 consist of three pictures each; the total number of pictures is 108 ($36 \times 3=108$).
 Work themes representing all six constructs in the RIASEC occupational coding system are used.
-Each of the 3 picture panels in an item consists of a primary letter code that varies and a secondary letter code that is a constant.
-In terms of primary letter codes, there are 18 pictures with R (Realistic) themes, 18 pictures with I (Investigative ) themes, 18 pictures with A (Artistic) themes, 18 pictures with S (Social) themes, 18 pictures with E (Enterprising) themes, and 18 pictures with C (Conventional ) themes ( $6 \times 18 = 108$ ).
-The secondary letter codes also appear 18 times for each of the RIASEC codes ( $6 \times 18 = 108$ ).
+Each of the three picture panels in an item consists of a primary letter code that varies and a secondary letter code that is a constant.
+In terms of primary letter codes, there are eighteen pictures with R (Realistic) themes, eighteen pictures with I (Investigative) themes, eighteen pictures with A (Artistic) themes, eighteen pictures with S (Social) themes, eighteen pictures with E (Enterprising) themes, and eighteen pictures with C (Conventional) themes ($6 \times 18 = 108$).
+The secondary letter codes also appear eighteen times for each of the RIASEC codes ($6 \times 18 = 108$).
 See Table 5.
 The people, data, things, ideas interest categories and work tasks are also represented.
-There are 27 pictures that include people themes, 27 pictures that include thing themes, and 27 pictures that include idea themes ( $27 \times 4 = 108$ ).
+There are twenty-seven pictures that include people themes, and twenty-seven pictures that include data themes, twenty-seven pictures that include thing themes, and twenty-seven pictures that include idea themes ($27 \times 4 = 108$).
 Content validity criteria for both item validity and sampling validity were met.